AudioVisualEmotionChallenge/AVEC2018/scripts_GES/README_GES.md

 - If you don't put any argument the multimodal prediction will launch.
 - Otherwise you can put a number for the modality (for the number correspondance, type "python AudioPred.py help")

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN WINDOWS (tested on Windows 7 - 64bits)

-- Download python2.7, you can get it here : https://www.python.org/downloads/release/python-2715/
-- Take the "Windows x86-64 MSI installer"
-- After installation, environment variables must be set, there is a tutorial here : https://github.com/BurntSushi/nfldb/wiki/Python-&-pip-Windows-installation
-  You should set "PYTHON_HOME" to "c:\Python27" (or the path you have installed python) and to var "path", you must add "%PYTHON_HOME%;%PYTHON_HOME%\Scripts\;"
-- Install pip, download link here : https://bootstrap.pypa.io/get-pip.py
-- Open a CMD in administrator mode
-- Go to the folder where get-pip.py is (cd PATH)
-- Run "python get-pip.py", this will install it (Environment variables should be set for pip but if you can't lauch it from everywhere you need to add these too)
-- Install the libraries : "python -m pip install --user numpy scipy matplotlib liac-arff sklearn" on cmd
-- Install liblinear (pip have not the last version) : http://www.csie.ntu.edu.tw/~cjlin/cgi-bin/liblinear.cgi?+http://www.csie.ntu.edu.tw/~cjlin/liblinear+zip
-- Unzip liblinear and put the address to the python folder within
-- Set up the project (#HOW TO SET UP)

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN LINUX (tested on Ubuntu 16.04/14.04)

-- First install python2.7 : "sudo apt-get install python"
-- Install pip : "sudo apt-get install pip"
-- Install the libraries : "python -m pip install --user numpy scipy matplotlib liac-arff sklearn"
-- Install liblinear (pip have not the last version) : http://www.csie.ntu.edu.tw/~cjlin/cgi-bin/liblinear.cgi?+http://www.csie.ntu.edu.tw/~cjlin/liblinear+zip
-- Unzip liblinear and put the address to the python folder within
-- Set up the project (#HOW TO SET UP)

-#HOW TO INSTALL PYTHON AND ALL LIBRARY IN MACOS (not tested)